Migration Guide to 9.x (2025-05-10)

 Future Changes (next major)

-Code being Deprecated (to be removed in the future, not before another year)
+Code being Deprecated (to be removed in the future, but not until another year)

-You can start using new properties and options shown below in v9.0 and above.
+You can start using these new properties and options (shown below) in v9.0 and above.

-So when I created the project, I used a few TypeScript Enums and I though this was great but it turns out that all of these Enums end up in the final transpiled JS bundle.
-So in the next major, I'm planning to remove most of these Enums and replace them with string literal types (type instead of enum).
-So you should consider using string types as much and as soon as possible in all your new grids.
-Note that at the moment, they are only deprecations, and will only be dropped in the future (not now, but you should still consider this for the future), for example:
+So when I created the project, I used a few TypeScript Enums and I thought that was great, however what I didn't know at the time is that all of these Enums are ending up in the final transpiled JS bundle and that takes space (but type do not).
+So in the next major, I'm planning to remove most of these Enums and replace them with string literal types (type instead of enum because type aren't transpiled and enum are).
+So you should consider using string types as much, and as soon, as possible in all your new grids and eventually make the changes in your older grids.
+Note that at the moment, these are only tagged as deprecations and they will only be dropped in the future (not now, but still, you should consider making this change in the near future), for example:

 columns = [{